avunit1/ExRunner/README.md

 After you have done this, right click the zip file you have downloaded from https://github.com/avunit1/ExRunner/releases and click extract.
 You can use the built-in Windows tool, or you can use a tool like WinRar or 7zip.

 Once you have extracted, open the extracted folder, and run ExRunner.exe as administrator and you're done!

+# IT IS VERY IMPORTANT TO NOT DELETE ANY FILES OR MODIFY ANITHYING, THE APP WILL NOT RUN IF YOU DO SO!